microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 df = spark.read.format("binaryFile").load(document_path).limit(10).cache()
 ```

-This code will read the PDF document and create a Spark DataFrame named `df` with the contents of the PDFs.
+This code will read the PDF document and create a Spark DataFrame named `df` with the contents of the PDF.
 The DataFrame will have a schema that represents the structure of the PDF document, including its textual content.

 Next, we'll use the Azure AI Document Intelligence to read the PDF documents and extract the text from them.